cbasurtom/pqsh/README.md

 # pqsh

-miles is a C homebrewed operative system scheduler originally designed as a project for my [Operating Systems](https://www3.nd.edu/~pbui/teaching/cse.30341.fa24/) course.
+pqsh is a C homebrewed operative system scheduler originally designed as a project for my [Operating Systems](https://www3.nd.edu/~pbui/teaching/cse.30341.fa24/) course.
 Its main purpose was to create a multiqueue scheduler with the capability of employing different scheduling policies such as FIFO (First In First Out) or Round Robin, multi-core concurrency and measuring different scheduling metrics such as turnaround time and response time.
 This project was extraordinarily useful to comprehending the true nature of operating systems and is only the beginning of my fascination.

 ## Usage